Royals vs. Padres Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has seven doubles, four triples, seven home runs, 10 walks and 18 RBI (40 total hits).
-He's also swiped 12 bases.
+- Bobby Witt Jr. has 42 hits with seven doubles, four triples, seven home runs, 10 walks and 19 RBI.
+He's also stolen 12 bases.

 Witt Jr. Recent Games